 The casino project needs to win referendums in East Boston and Revere before it can qualify for a state license and formal “host community agreements” also need to be reached.
 Although no official date has been set for those votes, with such a large concentration of Latino voters, the future of the casino may be in the hands of the Hispanic community.

-One thing is for sure – Latinos in East Boston, Revere, Chelsea and surrounding communities cannot afford to gamble with their future and this project is certainly going to affect them – how it does depends on how vocal and active our community becomes during this decisive process.
+One thing is for sure – Latinos in East Boston, Revere, Chelsea and surrounding communities cannot afford to gamble with their future (unless playng mobile casinos at EasyMobileCasino.com) and this project is certainly going to affect them – now it does depends on how vocal and active our community becomes during this decisive process.